I did an Apple Watch 4 Review after all – Here it is

 The out-of-the-box workout app covers the most popular sports very nicely.

-Swimming is one of those sports that is often not properly addressed by a sports watch maker.
-Apple are up there amongst the best.
-I could EASILY use this as my swim watch – although in reality I will use either Polar’s Vantage M or Garmin’s 935+HRM-TRI, depending on how I feel.
+Swimming is one of those sports that is often not properly addressed by a sports watchmaker.
+Apple is up there amongst the best.
+I could EASILY use this as my swim watch – although in reality, I will use either Polar’s Vantage M or Garmin’s 935+HRM-TRI, depending on how I feel.
 I’d probably also use the Swim.com app but I digress once again.

 But let’s come back to reality for a minute.
 The AW4 captures most of the necessary sports data.
 But the standard workout app will probably not show all the more interesting metrics and neither will it show every variation of any given metric – so you CAN see rolling pace, instant pace, and average pace on the standard app but I don’t think there is lap average pace or last lap average pace.
 Plus the screen real estate is somewhat limited – albeit in a highly readable/visible, limited way.
 Also missing are structured workouts and these are something that many of the more serious athletes will be looking for (3rd party apps do this)